What Are Enzymes?

 For example, bananas contain amylase.
 So even though a banana is packed with carbs, it also comes with amylase to help you digest it so you can use those carbs for energy later.
 Eating enzyme-rich foods can boost enzyme activity in the body.

 In addition to dietary habits, your body’s overall state of health will also affect how well it produces, stores, and releases enzymes and how efficiently its enzymes function.
 This will vary from one person to the next.
 Eating a nutritious diet in moderation on a regular basis and staying in good health will help your body’s enzyme activity to stay more regular.
 Otherwise, for example, if you intermittently binge on a large meal here or there, you may have untoward effects like indigestion, nausea, or even diarrhea if you don’t have enough enzymes readily available to aid in digestion.

 When Are Enzyme Supplements Needed?

-Problems with your pancreas, such as pancreatitis, cystic fibrosis, or pancreatic cancer, can reduce the number of important enzymes your body produces.
+Problems with your pancreas, such as pancreatitis, cystic fibrosis, can reduce the number of important enzymes your body produces.
 As a result, you may not get enough enzymes to thoroughly digest your food and obtain all the nutritional value from what you eat.
 If you have these conditions—or others in which your enzyme levels are below a normal or healthy range—then supplementing with enzymes can be a great way to maintain healthy levels of digestive enzymes.
 You may also need enzyme supplementation if you’re exposed to various chemicals or pesticides, or if your foods are always cooked at high temperatures.
 Heating foods can destroy any naturally occurring enzymes in them.
 In fact, most enzymes become denatured once reaching 118°F (47°C).

 Enzymes are crucial for good health.
 Your body produces them naturally, and they are also found in fruits, vegetables, and other foods, and are also available in the form of supplements.